warner/petmail/README.rst

 Status / Limitations
 --------------------

-Nothing works yet.
+**Nothing works yet**.
 I'm slowly building functionality to meet the aspirations of this document.

 What works so far:

-* building, if you can get libsodium installed first (perhaps into the deps-venv that 'build_deps' creates).
+* building (if you can get libffi installed first): `setup.py safe_develop`
 * unit tests: `./bin/petmail test`
 * creating two test nodes in the source directory, enabling their "local mailboxes", having them invite each other, sending a basic text message